manjoot/manjoot-site-gatsby/README.md

 This is the second iteration of my personal website that **isnt live yet**, and is built using [Gatsby.js](https://gatsbyjs.com/).

-This project is **still in progress**, If notice any areas of improvements in this repo, do let me know by contacting me!
+This project is **still in progress**, If you notice any areas of improvements in this repo, do let me know by contacting me!

 ## Prerequisites